cpichard/hopenfx/README.md

 HOPENFX
 =======

-OpenFX bindings for haskell, test plugin and host
+Incomplete OpenFX bindings for haskell with test plugin and mini host.
+This project is just a sandbox to test the foreign function interface in haskell.

 Build
 =======

+change the src/plugins/Makefile to point to the correct libHSrts.

 make